Coaching

 Each of us has our own life experience, preferences and medical card.
 We are all unique and ADHD – and neurodivergency generally – benefits from a nuanced approach, based around our own individual needs, and coaching can help.

-However, here is a list of common benefits– you’ll need to discover your own of course!
+However, here is a list of common benefits – you’ll need to discover your own of course!

 As part of the personal development industry, surprisingly it isn’t about giving you answers.
-It it were, self-help books or podcasts would be enough.
+If it were, self-help books or podcasts would be enough.
 The main focus is helping you work with yourself more constructively, activating more of the qualities and skills you already have, unlocking your potential.
 After all you’ve actually done well in life so far, just you now want to do even better, however you define that!

 Much of a coaching session is conversation, and you having a trusted thinking partner.
 This activates areas of the brain that internal thought processes just don’t get to.